 The "sorption universe" is involved in measuring how much moisture is yielded into a controlled environment (sometimes referred to as water activity) and how much water is adsorbed from an environment of controlled humidity.

 Devices called water activity meters are used to determine this moisture yield characteristic.
 This is done by putting a sample in a closed chamber and measuring the level of relative humidity created by the moisture leaving the material.
+Lots of information on the Water Activity Resource Page.

 When water activity is generated for varying environmental conditions and at different water content levels, the relationship of moisture content and water activity can be developed and presented as Sorption Isotherms.